aljesa/restly/README.md

 # restly

-Software Company using Vue.js 3, Tailwind CSS and Pinia (State Management)
+In this project I'm using Vue.js 3, Tailwind CSS and Pinia for State Management.

 ## Project Setup